Stoic Meditation Techniques

 Stoic Meditation Techniques: Finding Calm in Chaos

 Feeling overwhelmed by stress?
-Discover how ancient Stoic meditation techniques can help you find calm, clarity, and control in a chaotic world.
+These Stoic meditation techniques can help you find calm, clarity, and control in a chaotic world.

-The Story of Sarah: A Journey from Chaos to Calm
+The Story of Sarah: From Chaos to Calm

 Technique 1: The Morning Reflection

-Sarah’s journey began with the Morning Reflection, a simple yet profound practice.
-Every morning, she would sit quietly for 10 minutes and ask herself two questions:
+Sarah started with the Morning Reflection, a short thinking practice at the start of the day.
+Every morning she sat quietly for about 10 minutes and asked herself two questions:

-2. What’s outside my control, and how can I let it go?
+2. What is outside my control, and how will I let it go?

 Technique 2: The View from Above